Are you making some serious mistakes that may be costing you thousands?

 It’s super easy to wash your own cars if you have a garden hose.
 You save money by washing your cars.
 You also keep your car looking better – car wash machines with brushes leave small scratches on your vehicle.
 Over time, it’ll dull your car’s paintwork and this lowers the value your car.

 (This post contains affiliate links.
 I may receive a small compensation if you purchase through these links.
 You do not pay extra.
+Please read my disclosure policy.
 I only recommend products that I trust and/or would love to use and/or have the potential to help you.)

 For your DIY car wash, you just need a few cost-effective handy items which, over a short period of time, will more than pay for themselves.
 We have invested in similar items listed below and they have served us well, saving us hundreds every year.

 Involve your spouse and family – it’s great family time and saves time on car washing.

 There are other super easy ways that anyone can do to save hundreds on motoring.
 These tips have been carefully researched, for you to save heaps.